Clock Angle Calculator

 How to use the clock angle calculator

 This calculator tells you the angle between the hour hand and the minute hand of an analog clock at any given time.
-Enter a time in the field above, and the tool will compute the smaller angle between the two hands, measured in degrees from 0° to 180°.
+Enter a time in the field below, and the tool will compute the smaller angle between the two hands, measured in degrees from 0° to 180°.

 Basic geometry of a clock face

 The angle between the clock hands at a given time comes from the difference between their positions on this circle.
+The minute hand is easy to place, but the hour hand needs special attention because it keeps sliding between hour marks instead of jumping only when the hour changes.

 Formula for the angle between clock hands